kekecsz/transparent-psi/README.md

 - `[POST] /` receive a post request with the actual user data and start the saving job
     - example request body based on the [wrapper object](wrapper_object.md)
     - example response is the same as request, so the frontend can check if the save was successful and the request data is untouched
-- `[GET] /pic/:type` returns a randoom shuffled picture array that contains the names of the resource pictures based on the user's request
+- `[GET] /pic/:type` returns a random shuffled picture array that contains the names of the resource pictures based on the user's request
     - available types:
         - `ff`
         - `fm`